TezBaydu/Milestone-project-4-GraphicDesign/README.md

     * Search site for case studies.
     * Understand service steps.
     * Register or login to profile.
-    * Able to create, read, update and delete an order and their profile.
+    * Able to view an order from their profile.
     * Make contact directly or through social sites.

 2. Developer
     * Develop online presence through interactive actions on website.
     * Provide logo design ideas.
     * Receive notifications of orders.
-    * Able to upload designs to website and store on secure database.
-    * Confidently ensure logo designs are accessible by Developer and owner only.

 ##### Levels of importance
 Below are areas considered for levels of importance and viability